Juniper/juise/web/README.md

 ---
 A typical __CLIRA__ app consists of a _command file_ which provides possible commands for the app that the user can run and a _handlebars template(s)_ file to format and display output to the user.
-Command files are located in `juise/web/clira/system` directory and templates are located in `juise/web/clira/templates/`.
+Apps are stored in
+`juise/web/apps` directory.
 Learn more about handlebars templates at [http://handlebarsjs.com/](http://handlebarsjs.com/) and [http://emberjs.com/guides/templates/handlebars-basics/] (http://emberjs.com/guides/templates/handlebars-basics/).
-Most of the basic views that are required for applications are available in Ember and some extended views specific to __CLIRA__ are available in `juise/web/clira/views.js`. __CLIRA__ is built using ember framework.
+Most of the basic views that are required for applications are available in Ember and some extended views specific to __CLIRA__ are available in `juise/web/core/views.js`. __CLIRA__ is built using ember framework.
 Should you need any more views than already available, please read about  emberjs and extending views at [http://emberjs.com/guides/getting-started/] (http://emberjs.com/guides/getting-started/).
 A screencast showing how to